intermine/im-docs/docs/get-started/tutorial/index.rst

 Sometimes, especially with very large numbers of publications, this source will fail to fetch details correctly.
 Usually running it again will work correctly.

-Occasionally erroneous PubMed ids are included from some sources and their details will not be updated, there is no good way to deal with this situation.

 .. note::

   As this source depends on publication data previously loaded it should be one of the last sources run and should appear at the end of `<sources>` in `project.xml`.